Programme

 Social programme

 The social programme includes welcome drinks (Thursday) and a civic reception at the Glasgow City Chambers (Friday).
-The opportunity to join together for dinner and a traditional ceilidh at the National Piping Centre is offered on the Saturday night for a small additional cost.
+The opportunity to join together for karaoke (Thursday) and dinner and a traditional ceilidh at the National Piping Centre (Saturday) s offered for a small additional cost.